Last updated: 5/3/2019

 And sometimes it is.
-But most of the time it is more comparable to carefully planned out and hopefully well-executed game of Russian roulette.
+But most of the time it is more comparable to a planned out and (hopefully well-executed) game of Russian roulette.

 There are connections to catch.
 There are lines to wait in.
-There is weather to consider and the delays that could happen.
+There is weather to consider and the potential delays.
 And there are other people who miraculously transform into human roadblocks at the least opportune moments.

-Sure, there’s also room service and other perks, but making sure a business trip is as stress free as possible starts with one thing: being prepared.
+Sure, there’s also room service and other perks, but making sure a business trip is stress-free starts with one thing: being prepared.

-Taking into consideration the input of seasoned business travelers across the country, here are the top 10 business traveler must have for 2017.
+Taking into consideration the input of seasoned business travelers across the country, here are the top 10 business traveler must haves for 2019.

 1) A Light Load

-Don’t overpack.
-Less is more, particularly when you’re traveling only with a carry-on.
-Calling ahead to find out what the hotel provides (shampoo, in-room hair dryer, etc.) can save prime real estate for other things, like a spare business casual outfit in case your flight gets delayed.
+Calling ahead to find out what your hotel provides (shampoo, in-room hair dryer, etc.) can save prime real estate for other things, like a spare business casual outfit in case your flight gets delayed.

 2) Mobile Hotspot Devices